-Mark Cavendish to return to the Tour after 3-year absence
+Cavendish returning to Tour de France after 3-year absence

 Bennett was forced to withdraw because of a right knee injury.

 “I had a very minor incident during training a couple of weeks ago, which affected my knee,” Bennett said.
-“While the injury I sustained is very short-term, it impacted my training for the biggest bike race in the world all too much and left me without enough time to be race fit.”
+“While the injury I sustained is very short term, it impacted my training for the biggest bike race in the world all too much and left me without enough time to be race fit.”

-World Champion Julian Alaphilippe, who wore the race leader’s yellow jersey for 14 days two years ago, will lead the squad.
+World champion Julian Alaphilippe, who wore the yellow jersey for 14 days two years ago, will lead the squad.
 Tour of Flanders winner Kasper Asgreen was also included alongside Davide Ballerini, Mattia Cattaneo, Tim Declercq, Dries Devenyns and Michael Morkov.

 “Mark returns to the Tour, and it’s great to have someone with his history and experience on the team.
-He will have a superb lead-out with Ballerini and Morkov,” Deceuninck-Quick-Step sports director Tom Steels said.
+He will have a superb lead out with Ballerini and Morkov,” Deceuninck-Quick-Step sports director Tom Steels said.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports